DojoSecurity/Enterprise-Architect-SQL-Injection/README.md

 In the search _results_**(3)**, all users of the application and the password for the admin account were returned.

-As the databases structure differs, simpler payload can be used:
+As the databases structure differs, simplier payload can be used:
 ```
 ‘union select null,@@version,null,null,null,null,null,null,null;--
 ```